andrewchambers/bupstash/doc/technical_overview.md

 the repository owner.

 By default the synced query cache resides at `$HOME/.cache/archivist/query-cache.sqlite3`.
-But users are given the ability to override the query cache path when they with to optimize cache invalidation.
+But users are given the ability to override the query cache path when they wish to optimize cache invalidation.

 ## Forward secrecy